Travel

 Once we know your arrival and departure dates between your home and Accra, we will schedule your in-country flight on AWA and purchase the tickets; you will reimburse us upon your arrival in Accra.
 We will arrange for someone to take you to the airport for this flight.
 Someone from Nalerigu will pick you up at the Tamale airport and bring you to Nalerigu, as well as take you back at the time of your departure.

 A larger group (>4) can usually save money by renting a van and driving from Accra to Nalerigu, but is an all day trip (12-15+ hours).
 Another option is an overnight trip by public bus.
 Let us know if that is something that interests you.
+We do not recommend the bus unless you have plenty of time and want a real “adventure.”

-We normally schedule the return trip early in the day to help insure arrival into Accra in time to make the international departure.
+We normally schedule the return trip early in the day to help insure arrival into Accra in time to make your international departure.
 The biggest reason for this is to allow for the possibility of the flight from Tamale to Accra being cancelled (weather, especially in harmattan; mechanical problems; etc.).
 If you miss that flight for whatever reason you would have a later domestic flight you could take to not miss your Accra outbound flight.

 The electrical current in Ghana is 220 volts; in the U.S. the current is 110/120 volts.
 Plugging a 110v device into a 220v outlet will instantly fry it.
 Always carefully check any appliances or electronic devices for compatibility before plugging them into a 220v outlet.